kubernetes/website/content/en/docs/tasks/extend-kubernetes/socks5-proxy-access-api.md

 {{< include "task-tutorial-prereqs.md" >}} {{< version-check >}}

-To follow this task you need an intermediate host (also known as a “jump box”).
-The task assumes that the intermediate host is separate from your Kubernetes cluster.
-You need SSH client software (the `ssh` tool), and an SSH server running on the intermediate host.
+You need SSH client software (the `ssh` tool), and an SSH server running on the remote server.
-You must be able to log in to the SSH server on the intermediate host.
+You must be able to log in to the SSH server on the remote server.

 <!-- steps -->